fenxu/azure-powershell-docs-prod/azure/MSOnline/index.md

 You can use the Azure Active Directory Module for Windows PowerShell cmdlets for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 This topic includes information about how to install these cmdlets for use with your directory.

+Please note that we will begin to deprecate this module when the functionality of this module is migrated to the newer [Azure Active Directory PowerShell V2 Module](https://docs.microsoft.com/en-us/powershell/azuread/v2/azureactivedirectory).
+We advise customers who are creating new PowerShell scripts to use the newer module instead of this module.

 ## Install the Azure AD Module